qyang-newrelic/fluentbit-config/README.md

-# Use New Relic Infra agent (Fluentbit) to process logs
+# Use New Relic Infra agent to process logs

 ## Process Log data using LUA filter